-13.5 VISITORS
+14.7 VISITORS

 Schools do not have the power to ask for DBS checks or see certificates.
-If the visitor works in regulated activity, we will request identification when they visit and written evidence from their employer that all relevant checks have been carried out.
-The Head of School will use their professional judgement regarding escorting visitors in the school.
-All visitors will be asked to wear a badge identifying them as a visitor.
+If the visitor works in regulated activity, we will request identification when they visit and written evidence from their employer that all relevant checks have been carried out and clearance given.
+The Headteacher will use their professional judgement regarding escorting visitors in the school.
+All visitors will be asked to wear a badge identifying them as a visitor and sign in using the schools procedures.